jonasthewolf/gsn2x/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**

  - OS: [e.g. macOS, Windows, Linux]
- - Version [e.g. 11]
+ - OS Version: [e.g. 11]
- - Browser [e.g. chrome, safari] that is used for viewing the SVG
+ - SVG Viewer: [e.g. browser Chrome, Safari that is used for viewing the SVG]
+ - gsn2x Version: [use `gsn2x --version`]

 **Additional context**

 Add any other context about the problem here.